|

 B. The Moderator.

-the topics, keeping the discussion moving, maintaining order, and calling
+introducing the topics, keeping the discussion moving, maintaining

-an opinion on an issue.
-The Moderator is also in charge of the mailed-in
+express an opinion on an issue.
+The Moderator is also in charge of the

-opinions and reads them as appropriate to the discussion.
-The Moderator
+mailed-in opinions and reads them as appropriate to the discussion.
+The

 - 3. The Moderator is chosen by majority vote at the beginning of the